costaseco/iadi2022/project/README.md

 All deliverables should be submitted by pushing them to the repository of the project in github classroom.

-- Database schema
+1. Database schema

-- OpenAPI (a pdf file with the specification)
+2. OpenAPI (a pdf file with the specification)

-- Server-side application (a commit in the repository)
+3. Server-side application (a commit in the repository)

+4. **NEW:** Automatic unit and integration tests in a continuous integration style

-- Client-side application (a commit in the repository)
+5. Client-side application (a commit in the repository)

-- Presentation
+6. Presentation

-- Report
+7. Report

-- Video with Demo
+8. Video with Demo

 ### Submission details

 You should register your team in the following google forms.
 You will need to have a GitHub identifier (use the campus address to have the educational benefits).

 [https://forms.gle/1KkfATcL311ZR6Ns7](https://forms.gle/1KkfATcL311ZR6Ns7)

+### First submission deliverables (**NEW**)

+You should have a commit tagged as "First" (A GIT TAG) in your repository containing the source code for the server-side application, its tests, and pdf documents with items 1 to 4 above.

+### Second submission deliverables (**NEW**)

+You should have a commit tagged as "Final" (A GIT TAG) in your repository containing the source code for the server-side and client-side applications, their tests, and documents for all items above.
+The video can be uploaded to YouTube (unlisted) and the link can be part of the report.

 ## Report Template